tucats/ego/README.md

     print "My name is ", name

 Using `print` without any arguments just prints a newline character.

+Note that the print statement may not be available depending on the profile setting "print-enabled".
+You can always use the `fmt.Print()`, `fmt.Println()`, and `fmt.Printf()` functions to format output.

-### call
+### calling a function
-The `call` statement is used to invoke a function that does not return a value.
-It is followed by a function name and arguments, and these are used to call the named function.
-However, even if the function uses a `return` statement to return a value, it is ignored by the `call` statement.
+To invoke a function that does not return a value, simply name the function and pass it any arguments.
+However, even if the function uses a `return` statement to return a value, it is ignored by the invocation of the function.

-    call profile("secret", "cookies")
+    profile.Set("secret", "cookies")

-This calls the `profile()` function.
-When that function gets two paramters, it sets the profile value named in the first argument to the string value of the second argument.
-The function returns true because all functions must return a value, but the `call` statement discards the result.
-This is the same as using the statement:
+This calls the `profile.Set()` function, which sets the profile value named in the first argument to the string value of the second argument.
+The function returns true if the profile key was created rather than just overwritten, but the function invocation discards the result.

-    x := profile("secret", "cookies")

-Where the "x" is the name of an ignored value.
+When calling a function that accepts variable numbers of arguments, it is possible to send an array as the last argument and have it expanded to be individual arguments by appending the `...` operator.
+For example,

+    a := [1, 2, 3]
+    b := [10, 11]

+    a = append(a, b)     \\ Results in [1,2,3, [10, 11]]
+    a = append(a, b...)  \\ Results in [1,2,3,10,11]

 ### func
 The `func` statement defines a function.
 This must have a name which is a valid symbol, followed by an argument list.